dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/event-based-communication-patterns/background-tasks-with-ihostedservice.md

 ---
-title: Implement background tasks in microservices with IHostedService and the BackgroundService class
+title: Implementing background tasks in microservices
 description: .NET Microservices Architecture for Containerized .NET Applications | Understand the new ways to use IHostedService and BackgroundService to implement background tasks in microservices. ms.date: 10/23/2024
 ---
-# Implement background tasks in microservices with IHostedService and the BackgroundService class
+# Implementing background tasks in microservices

 [!INCLUDE [download-alert](../includes/download-alert.md)]